 Our guide proposes the best 10 villages in Greece.
 Villages are illustrated with many photos.
 You can also discover villages in many locations and regions in Greece and the Greek islands.
 After discovering the best villages, you can also discover the best beaches.

 List with the best 10 villages

-Although Greece is mostly famous for its wonderful beaches, it also has many villages that amaze visitors with their unique location and architecture.
+Although Greece is mostly famous for its wonderful beaches, it also has many villages that amaze visitors with its unique location and architecture.
 Whether in the islands or the mainland, the villages differ one from the other and each has a special, distinctive style.
-Here is a list with the best villages in Greece.
+Here is a list of the best villages in Greece.
 We have also added a quarter of Athens, Plaka, as it looks exactly like a village.

 With an evident Medieval style, Rhodes Town is among the best preserved Venetian towns in Europe.
 Located on the northern side of Rhodes, it gets lively day and night.
 The old part of the town is certainly the most beautiful quarter with tall Venetian buildings, old churches, the Palace of Grand Master, the Street of the Knights and the picturesque port of Mandraki.
 At night, Rhodes Town gets busy as a nightlife spot on the island.

 Mykonos Town, also known as Chora, is the capital and center of activities on Mykonos island.
 The village distinguishes for the bright colors, the sugar white houses, the paved streets, the picturesque harbor of Little Venice and the bars that stay open all night long.
 During your walk in Mykonos Town, you will certainly see the famous Peter the pelican, who will also be wandering around.
 Buses and boats from Mykonos Town go to various beaches on the island.